 What is Medicare Supplement (Medigap) Plan F?

 Medicare Supplement Plan F (aka, Medigap Plan F) is the most comprehensive Medicare supplement plan available.
 This Medigap plan covers all Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage....
-A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., Coinsurance is a percentage of the total you are required to pay for a medical service. ..., and A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service...., leaving you with no Out-of-pocket costs (aka, out-of-pocket medical expenses) are costs that a beneficiary must pay because their health insurance does not cover them.
-Out-of-pocket costs are found in the deductibles, copayments, and coinsurance outlined in each health... on all Medicare-approved services.
+Part B is medical coverage.
+A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share., Coinsurance is a percentage of the total you are required to pay for a medical service. , and A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service., leaving you with no Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. on all Medicare-approved services.

 (People often refer to Plan F as Medicare Part F or Medigap Part F, but the correct term is Plan F. Only Medicare organizes its services in Parts.
 Private Medicare insurance has plans.)